 - any rehabilitative therapy the individual may have undergone.

 The University of Montana-Missoula Adopts the following Admission Review Procedures

-The Assistant Vice President for Enrollment, the Dean of the Graduate School or the Chair of the Admissions Committees of the various professional schools at The University of Montana-Missoula shall be responsible for the administration of the Admissions Review procedures established to implement Board of Regents policy.
-When the responsible admissions officer has reason to believe an applicant may present an unreasonable risk to the safety and welfare of the campus and persons thereon, additional information regarding the applicant's background and experiences shall be requested.
+The Director of Admissions at The University of Montana-Missoula shall be responsible for the administration of the Admissions Review procedures established to implement Board of Regents policy.
+When the responsible admissions officer has reason to believe an applicant may present an unreasonable risk to the safety and welfare of the campus and persons thereon, additional information regarding the applicant's background and experiences shall be requested, to be then handed over to the Office of the Vice Provost for Student Life.
 No applicant's admission may be barred automatically, solely by reason of a criminal conviction, if state supervision has terminated, or solely by reason of a youth court adjudication.
 The responsible admissions officer may request additional information in the following instances:

 - When an applicant has been convicted of a felony;

 - When an applicant has been adjudicated as a danger to others or to self;